The Ultra

 3. How do I pay?

-Customers wishing to enter the Pan Celtic Race are required to make a payment via the website checkout upon race entry.
-Special arrangements can be made, so get in touch if you foresee an issue.
+Entrants wishing to enter the Pan Celtic Race are required to make a payment via the website checkout upon race entry.
+Special arrangements can be made, so get in touch if you foresee an issue

 4. Will there be accommodation at the finish?